Darra Goldstein: Cookbooks

 Goldstein broadened her scholarship by publishing Fire and Ice (2015), a cookbook of classic Nordic home cooking that was nominated for awards in 2016 by both the IACP and the James Beard Foundation.

-Also in 2015, Goldstein published the 900-page Oxford Companion to Sugar and Sweets, for which she served as editor-in-chief.
+Also in 2015, Goldstein published the 900-page The Oxford Companion to Sugar and Sweets, for which she served as editor-in-chief.
 With nearly 600 entries contributed by 265 writers from across the globe, the volume explores the long history of sugar, ranging from sugar's dark past in slavery to its use in medical studies to candies found around the world.
 It also received a James Beard Foundation nomination.
 In one interview about the Companion, Goldstein mentioned her favorite sweets: Life Savers, fruit jellies, and—at the top of her list—marzipan.

 In 2020, Goldstein published Beyond the North Wind: Russia in Recipes and Lore, a cookbook that explores the "true heart of Russian food"––home cooking from pickles to preserves, infused vodka to hand pies.
 The cookbook was named on many Best of 2020 lists, including lists from The New York Times, The Washington Post, and Esquire Magazine.
 Goldstein articulates the cookbook's aim as follows: "I wanted to immerse myself in the Russian land and remember and reflect on what it gave to people.
 This is a place with a short growing season and long winter, but there are absolute riches in the waters.
 There are mushrooms and berries with flavors we can’t even begin to imagine because ours don’t get that same midnight sun.
 I wanted to go back to elemental foods and connect with the land."